 I stopped my mind.
 This was ridiculous.
 It would never happen.
 This was just my mind going wild after watching that stupid movie that my friend had dragged me along to watch.
 Actually, I could barely remember the plot of that movie; I couldn't watch any of it since my friend would not cease ranting on about the lead actor.
 I often teased her stalker tendency.
 Seriously, she needed a boyfriend.
-I let myself get carried away with this silly internal rant until I felt my muscles relax.
+I let myself get carried away with this silly tangent thinking until I felt my muscles relax.

 I glanced at my computer clock.
 7:15.
 I could go to bed early and finish that book I was forced to put down since my renovating here.
-With that, I shut down my computer to take a shower.
+With that thought, I shut down my computer to take a shower.
 I was going to enjoy this peace and freedom, not fear it.
 Suddenly, there I heard a couple knocks on my window.